 The immune cells arrive and punch holes in the cancer cell.
 The cancer cell dies.

-Checkpoint inhibitors include:
+Examples of checkpoint inhibitors include:

 - nivolumab (Opdivo)